iframe-resizer/docs/src/content/docs/frameworks/api.md

 const resizer = connectResizer(options)(HTMLIFrameElement);
 ```

 The return `resizer` object contains the [Parent Page API methods](../api/parent/#methods).
-This provides methods to disconnect _iframe-resizer_ from the iframe, so it can be safely removed from the page.
+This provides methods to disconnect _iframe-resizer_ from the iframe, to enable it to be safely removed from the page.

 ## Example component